Ion source: ECR ion source

 The ECR ion source makes use of the electron cyclotron resonance to ionize a plasma.
 Microwaves are injected into a volume at the frequency corresponding to the electron cyclotron resonance, defined by the magnetic field applied to a region inside the volume.
 The volume contains a low pressure gas.

 Glow discharge

 Ions can be created in an electric glow discharge.
 A glow discharge is a plasma formed by the passage of electric current through a low-pressure gas.
 It is created by applying a voltage between two metal electrodes in an evacuated chamber containing gas.
 When the voltage exceeds a certain value, called the striking voltage, the gas forms a plasma.

-A duoplasmatron is a type of glow discharge ion source that consists of a cathode (hot cathode or cold cathode) that produces a plasma that is used to ionize a gas.
-Duoplasmatrons can produce positive or negative ions.
-Duoplasmatrons are used for secondary ion mass spectrometry., ion beam etching, and high-energy physics.
+A duoplasmatron is a type of glow discharge ion source that consists of a hot cathode or cold cathode that produces a plasma that is used to ionize a gas.
+They can produce positive or negative ions.
+They are used for secondary ion mass spectrometry, ion beam etching, and high-energy physics.